neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/data/git-datasets.md

 If you are having a problem, please open an issue [here](https://github.com/neuropoly/data-management/issues).
 Pleae don't be shy, if you don't report the issue, we won't know about it and it will never be solved 😉

-If the server is doing something strange, contact someone with sysadmin-access to the server (what luck: as of 2021-03 at least, *the admins and the sysadmins are the same set: Julien, Alex, Nick and Taowa*).
+If the server is doing something strange, contact someone with sysadmin-access to the server.

 These people can investigate by following the gitolote guide in the [sysadmin docs](https://github.com/neuropoly/management/blob/master/docs/gitolite.md).